mhutch/mhutch.github.io/content/_posts/2007-04-25-msci-thesis-finished.md

-my fourth-year Physics project on _Interpretation of 3D Astronomical Data_, in which I was studying a spectral datacube of the NGC 1068 Active Galactic Nucleus, trying to discover the structure and properties of this astronomical object from the redshift and distribution of the spectral emission lines.
+my fourth-year Physics project on _Interpretation of 3D Astronomical Data_, in which I was studying a spectral datacube of the NGC 1068 Active Galactic Nucleus, trying to discover the structure and properties of this astronomical object from the redshift and distribution of the spectral emission lines.<!--break-->
 Sometime soon I will be posting some of the PyRAF and Python datacube analysis code that I developed.